Wabi Sabi: 8 Japanese Secrets for Living Perfectly Imperfect Life

 No, you don’t need to get a massive crystal or buy an extravagant car.
 The wabi sabi way of living never asks you to spend more than you can afford.
 Rather, focus on unique, custom-made items that might be slightly more expensive than generic products for masses, but supersede the latter in style and longevity.

 In doing this, you not only improve your well-being, but also support local businesses.
 Normally, these small organizations operate with the wabi sabi principles at the core of their businesses.
-100% organic produce, non-toxic materials, wood instead of plastic – these products far closer to being perfect than the items made with the questionable materials and sold by mass-market retailers.
+100% organic produce, non-toxic materials, wood instead of plastic – these products are far closer to being perfect than the items made with questionable materials and sold by mass-market retailers.

 Wabi Sabi - Japanese secrets for perfectly imperfect life - Roads and Destinations